 And if you're using a protein shake to replace meals, pea protein was shown to promote satiety better than whey protein, leading folks to eat less, a December 2011 study in Nutrition Journal found.

 "My go-to is NOW Sports Pea Protein since the company has strict tests for quality and safety with the Informed Choice third-party verification, which ensures supplements are free of banned substances," says sports dietitian Kelly Jones, RD, CSSD.

 Pumpkin Seed Protein

-Maggie Michalczyk, Chicago-based dietitian and blogger at Once Upon a Pumpkin, is partial to pumpkin seed protein powder.
+Maggie Michalczyk, RD, Chicago-based dietitian and blogger at Once Upon a Pumpkin, is partial to pumpkin seed protein powder.
 "One of my favorites is Health Warrior Vanilla Superfood Protein Powder because it's made of a blend of pumpkin seed and flax protein," she says.
 "The pumpkin seeds not only provide protein but also contribute to the fiber content, which is sure to keep you full for hours.
 Bonus points that it also contains gut-boosting probiotics too!"

 Hemp Seed Protein

 Hemp seeds come from the hemp plant Cannabis sativa.
 And although they're from the same species as marijuana, the seeds don't result in a high since they don't contain psychoactive tetrahydrocannabinol (THC).
 That means you can feel free stirring hemp protein into your morning shake!